wasiahmad/wasiahmad.github.io/_publications/phd_thesis.md

 <p align="justify">
   This dissertation discusses the fundamental challenges and proposes several approaches for cross-lingual representation learning that (1) utilize universal syntactic dependencies to bridge the typological differences across languages and (2) effectively use unlabeled resources to learn robust and generalizable representations.
-The proposed approaches in this dissertation effectively transfer across a wide range of languages across different NLP applications, including dependency parsing, named entity recognition, text classification, question answering, and more.
+The proposed approaches effectively transfer across a wide range of languages across different NLP applications, including dependency parsing, named entity recognition, text classification, question answering, and more.
 </p>